-The frequency of WWVB is normally within its prescribed value to better than 2 parts in 10^{11} .

-Deviations from day to day are less than 1 part in 10^{12} .
+The frequency of WWVB is normally within its prescribed value to better than 1 part in 10^{11} .
+Deviations from day to day are less than 5 parts in 10^{12} .
 Effects of the propagation medium on received signals are relatively minor at low frequencies (LF); therefore, the accuracy of the transmitted signals may be fully utilized by employing appropriate receiving and averaging techniques [3, 4].